Cryptonomic/ConseilJS/docs/README.md

 #### Extract Entry Points

 Michelson contract are single-entry, meaning unlike other smart contract languages it only has one function that can be called externally.
 The work-around for this limitation is to create a tree of `if` statements inside that method that perform different operations.
 This results in a somewhat unintuitive invocation pattern.
 To help with this, ConseilJS provide contract introspection functions that can not only extract the entry points given a contract, but also generate the invocation parameter object for them.
 This functionality resides in the `TezosContractIntrospector` namespace which has several methods for parsing the interface given a contract address, full contract code or just the `parameter` portion of the contract: `generateEntryPointsFromAddress`, `generateEntryPointsFromCode`, `generateEntryPointsFromParams` respectively.
-Examples below use a version the proposed Tezos token standard, [FA1.2](https://gitlab.com/tzip/tzip/blob/master/A/FA1.2.md) deployed on alphanet at [KT1XFXwWCDMLkgWjhfqKUpDtBYWf3ZdUdKC3](https://arronax.io?e=Tezos%20Alphanet/accounts&m=true&q=eyJmaWVsZHMiOlsiYWNjb3VudF9pZCIsIm1hbmFnZXIiLCJiYWxhbmNlIiwic2NyaXB0Iiwic3RvcmFnZSIsImJsb2NrX2xldmVsIl0sInByZWRpY2F0ZXMiOlt7ImZpZWxkIjoiYWNjb3VudF9pZCIsIm9wZXJhdGlvbiI6ImVxIiwic2V0IjpbIktUMVhGWHdXQ0RNTGtnV2poZnFLVXBEdEJZV2YzWmRVZEtDMyJdLCJpbnZlcnNlIjpmYWxzZX1dLCJvcmRlckJ5IjpbeyJmaWVsZCI6ImJsb2NrX2xldmVsIiwiZGlyZWN0aW9uIjoiZGVzYyJ9XSwiYWdncmVnYXRpb24iOltdLCJsaW1pdCI6MTAwMH0).
+Examples below use a version the proposed Tezos token standard, [FA1.2](https://gitlab.com/tzip/tzip/blob/master/A/FA1.2.md) deployed on a testnet at [KT1XFXwWCDMLkgWjhfqKUpDtBYWf3ZdUdKC3](https://arronax.io?e=Tezos%20Alphanet/accounts&m=true&q=eyJmaWVsZHMiOlsiYWNjb3VudF9pZCIsIm1hbmFnZXIiLCJiYWxhbmNlIiwic2NyaXB0Iiwic3RvcmFnZSIsImJsb2NrX2xldmVsIl0sInByZWRpY2F0ZXMiOlt7ImZpZWxkIjoiYWNjb3VudF9pZCIsIm9wZXJhdGlvbiI6ImVxIiwic2V0IjpbIktUMVhGWHdXQ0RNTGtnV2poZnFLVXBEdEJZV2YzWmRVZEtDMyJdLCJpbnZlcnNlIjpmYWxzZX1dLCJvcmRlckJ5IjpbeyJmaWVsZCI6ImJsb2NrX2xldmVsIiwiZGlyZWN0aW9uIjoiZGVzYyJ9XSwiYWdncmVnYXRpb24iOltdLCJsaW1pdCI6MTAwMH0).

 <!-- tabs:start -->
 ##### **Typescript**